 Neutering Advice

-The Cotswolds Dogs & Cats Home are sharing everything you need to know about neutering and the benefits for you and your furry friend.
+The Cotswolds Dogs & Cats Home are sharing everything you need to know about the benefits of neutering for you and your furry friend.

 What is neutering?